-WHEREAS, Hopeman Brothers, Inc. ("Hopeman" or the "Debtor"), the debtor and debtor-in-possession in the above-captioned Chapter 11 Case, and the Official Committee of Unsecured Creditors (the "Committee", and collectively with Hopeman, the "Plan Proponents") proposed the Amended Plan of Reorganization of Hopeman Brothers, Inc. under Chapter 11 of the Bankruptcy Code, dated May 21, 2025 [Docket No. 766] (as may be amended, modified, or supplemented from time to time, the "Plan");
+WHEREAS, Hopeman Brothers, Inc. ("Hopeman" or the "Debtor"), the debtor and debtor-in-possession in the above-captioned Chapter 11 Case, and the Official Committee of Unsecured Creditors (the "Committee", and collectively with Hopeman, the "Plan Proponents") proposed the Amended Plan of Reorganization of Hopeman Brothers, Inc. under Chapter 11 of the Bankruptcy Code, dated May 21, 2025 [Docket No. 766] (as modified by the Modified Amended Plan of Reorganization of Hopeman Brothers, Inc. Under Chapter 11 of the Bankruptcy Code, dated August 21, 2025 [Docket No. 1141] (the "Modified Plan") and Second Modified Plan (defined below), and as may be further amended, modified, or supplemented from time to time, the "Plan");1

-WHEREAS, on May 21, 2025, this Court entered an order [Docket No. 782] (the "Solicitation Procedures Order") (a) conditionally approving the Disclosure Statement with Respect to the Amended Plan of Reorganization of Hopeman Brothers, Inc. Under Chapter 11 of the Bankruptcy Code [Docket No. 767] (as may be modified from time to time, the "Disclosure Statement") as containing "adequate information" pursuant to section 1125 of the Bankruptcy Code, (b) approving the Solicitation Procedures annexed as Exhibit 1 to the Solicitation Procedures Order, (c) approving the solicitation materials and notices to be distributed in connection with the solicitation of the Plan, (d) authorizing Hopeman to solicit votes on the Plan, and (e) scheduling a hearing for July 1, 2025 at 10:00 a.m. (prevailing Eastern Time) (as adjourned to August 25, 2025, at 10:00 a.m., the "Combined Hearing") to consider Confirmation of the Plan and approval of the adequacy of the Disclosure Statement;
+WHEREAS, on May 21, 2025, this Court entered an order [Docket No. 782] (the "Solicitation Procedures Order") (a) conditionally approving the Disclosure Statement with Respect to the Amended Plan of Reorganization of Hopeman Brothers, Inc. Under Chapter 11 of the Bankruptcy Code [Docket No. 767] (as may be modified from time to time, the "Disclosure Statement") as containing "adequate information" pursuant to section 1125 of the Bankruptcy Code, (b) approving the solicitation procedures annexed as Exhibit 1 to the Solicitation Procedures Order (such procedures, the "Solicitation Procedures"), (c) approving the solicitation materials and notices to be distributed in connection with the solicitation of the Plan, (d) authorizing Hopeman

 Unless otherwise defined herein, capitalized terms used herein have the meanings given to them in the Plan and the Disclosure Statement.
 The rules of interpretation set forth in Article I.B of the Plan apply to these Findings of Fact and Conclusions of Law (the "Findings and Conclusions").
 In addition, in accordance with Article I.A of the Plan, any term used in the Plan or these Findings and Conclusions that is not defined in the Plan, the Disclosure Statement or these Findings and Conclusions, but that is used in the Bankruptcy Code or the Bankruptcy Rules, has the meaning given to that term in the Bankruptcy Code or the Bankruptcy Rules, as applicable.
 A copy of the Plan (without the exhibits thereto) is attached hereto as Exhibit A and is incorporated herein by reference.